OscarCookeAbbott/Savant/readme.md

 # Savant

-> The simple, smart framework
+> A refreshingly simple and smart framework with pep!

 Savant is a tiny, zero-dependency, pure-TypeScript and pure-DOM framework for reactive web development.